Rebecca Huntley: Broadcasting

+Writing

-Under her own climate research and consultancy business, Huntley published a report for Aware Super in early 2021 outlining how Australia can recover from the COVID-19 pandemic by focussing on the intersections of climate action, health and wellbeing and thriving communities.
-Huntley is the author of numerous books including How to Talk About Climate Change in a Way that Makes a Difference (Murdoch books, 2020), Still Lucky: why you should feel optimistic about Australia and its people (Penguin, 2017) and Australia Fair: Listen to the Nation, the first Quarterly Essay for 2019.
+Huntley is the author of numerous books, including How to Talk About Climate Change in a Way that Makes a Difference (2020), Still Lucky: why you should feel optimistic about Australia and its people (2017) and Australia Fair: Listen to the Nation, the first Quarterly Essay for 2019.
 She authored her first book, The World According to Y: Inside the New Adult Generation (2006) while working in politics and publishing.
-She was the director of The Mind & Mood Report at Ipsos Australia, a market research firm, from 2006 to 2015.
-Huntley worked as the director of research at Essential Media and was a principal at Vox Populi Research..

-In 2006, Huntley gave the National Republican Lecture in Canberra with a talk entitled Trust Matters: Politics, Trust and the Republican Cause.
-In 2013, she appeared at TEDxSydney, talking about truth in social research.
-She has delivered The John Button Oration (2015) at the Melbourne Writers’ Festival and the MSSI Oration at the University of Melbourne (2019).
-In 2017, Huntley hosted a panel discussion on the present and future of the nation for the Brisbane Writers Festival at the State Library of Queensland.
+She has researched the social and political dimensions of food and cooking throughout her career and has published on these topics in books and articles.

 Huntley writes occasionally for The Guardian and co-presented the Guardian’s podcast Common Ground with Lenore Taylor in 2017.
-She has also written for numerous other publications including The Australian, The Sydney Morning Herald, Marie Claire and Griffith Review.
+She has also written for numerous other publications, including The Australian, The Sydney Morning Herald, Marie Claire and Griffith Review.
 She has been a regular columnist for Business Review Weekly and ABC Life and was a feature writer for Australian Vogue from 2004 to 2012.

-Huntley was a broadcaster with the ABC Radio National and presented The History Listen and Drive on a Friday.
-In 2015 she co-hosted a weekly podcast called Just Between Us with journalist Sarah Macdonald.
-In 2016 Huntley produced and presented a podcast series for the digital radio station Kinderling, called Where Parents Fear to Tread.
-She has a regular spot on James Valentine's show on ABC's 702 called Research or Rubbish.

-Huntley co-hosts with Sarah Macdonald a comedy storytelling night and podcast called The Full Catastrophe.
-The Full Catastrophe is also a book (Hardie Grant, May 2019).